 Section 4 Properties of the Least Squares Estimate

-Like in the one-dimensional case, we can build a statistical model for the data.
-Here we assume that the residuals are random.
+In the previous section we introduced random vectors and the multivariate normal distribution.
+We now use these tools to build a statistical model for multiple linear regression.
+As in the one-dimensional case, we assume that the errors are random.
 More precisely we have \[\begin{equation} Y = X \beta + \varepsilon. \tag{4.1} \end{equation}\] where \(\varepsilon= (\varepsilon_1, \ldots, \varepsilon_n)\) is a random error.
 The individual errors \(\varepsilon_1, \ldots, \varepsilon_n\) are assumed to be i.i.d. random variables with \(\varepsilon_i \sim \mathcal{N}(0, \sigma^2)\).

 Remarks: